-NEW REQUIREMENTS AND POLICIES FOR 2024
+NEW REQUIREMENTS AND POLICIES FOR 2025

-1. Build America, Buy America Requirements - The Build America, Buy America Act (BABA) established procurement preferences for all infrastructure projects funded with federal financial assistance.
-Specifically, BABA requires that all iron, steel, manufactured products and construction materials are produced in the United States.
-Waivers are allowed if (1) a waiver is in the public interest; (2) the types of iron, steel, manufactured products or construction materials are not produced in the United States in adequate and reasonably available quantities or satisfactory quality; or (3) the application of the domestic content preference would increase the cost of the overall project by more than 25%.
+1. Build America, Buy America Requirements - The Build America, Buy America Act (BABA) established domestic procurement preferences for all infrastructure projects funded with federal financial assistance.
+Specifically, BABA requires BABA requires that all iron, steel, manufactured products, and construction materials are produced in the United States.